usdot-fhwa-stol/tim-bc/README.md

 ## Resources for End-Users

 If you are a TIM program manager, a transportation engineer, a policy maker, or anyone who is interested in using the TIM-BC tool to estiamte TIM benefits and costs, you can [download the TIM-BC Tool here](https://www.fhwa.dot.gov/software/research/operations/timbc/).
 Follow the installation instructions and the end-user guide to start using the tool.
-To learn more about the data and methodologies implemented in the tool, please visit the Benefit and Cost Estimation We intive you to provide your feedback on the tool by leaving a comment on our Confluence space, or sending an email to saxton dot lab at dot dot gov.
+To learn more about the data and methodologies implemented in the tool, please visit the Benefit and Cost Estimation Methodology section on our Confluence space.
+We intive you to provide your feedback on the tool by leaving a comment on our Confluence space, or sending an email to saxton dot lab at dot dot gov.

 ## Resrouces for Researchers and Developers